 Medicaid and Per Capita Caps

 Currently states receive matching Medicaid funding based on the costs of actual services provided.
-Both the health care bill proposed by the House (the American Health Care Act “AHCA”) and the the bill proposed by the Senate (the Better Care Reconciliation Act “BCRA”) propose per capita caps.
+Both the health care bill passed by the House (the American Health Care Act “AHCA”) and the the bill proposed by the Senate (the Graham-Cassidy bill) propose per capita caps.

 With per capita caps, regardless of services provided, states would receive a preset amount per person based on an initial allotment.
 This amount would increase slightly every year based on a preset growth index.
-The problem: actual costs will increase more quickly than capped payments, leaving states with over $772 billion reduction in federal Medicaid funding over the next decade.
+The problem: actual costs will increase more quickly than capped payments, leaving states with hundreds of billions less in federal Medicaid funding over the next decade.
 This cost-shifting onto states will force massive cuts in Medicaid services.

 - Cuts in federal spending will lead to state budget shortfalls, forcing states to cut services, eliminate optional services likes Home and Community-Based Services (HCBS), or restrict eligibility

-- 23 million people will lose coverage, 14 million from Medicaid
+- Tens of millions of people will lose coverage, including from Medicaid

 For a great overview of per capita caps, please see this video of Liz, a disability rights activist, interviewing Mara Youdelman, the lead attorney at National Health Law Program.